-Andrew Staples, one of the most versatile tenors of his generation, regularly sings with Simon Rattle, Daniel Harding, and Yannick Nézet-Séguin, and with the Berlin Philharmonic, Vienna Philharmonic, Swedish Radio Orchestra, Bavarian Radio Symphony Orchestra, Rotterdam Philharmonic Orchestra, The Philadelphia Orchestra, Orchestre de Paris, Orchestra dell’Accademia Nazionale di Santa Cecilia, and London Symphony Orchestra (LSO).
+Andrew Staples is considered one of the most versatile tenors of his generation, appearing regularly with Rattle, Harding, Haïm, Davis, Salonen, and Nézet-Séguin, and with the Berlin Philharmonic, Vienna Philharmonic, Swedish Radio Orchestra, Bavarian Radio Symphony Orchestra, Rotterdam Philharmonic Orchestra, The Philadelphia Orchestra, Orchestre de Paris, Accademia Nazionale di Santa Cecilia, and the London Symphony Orchestra.

-Mr. Staples made his debut at The Royal Opera, Covent Garden, as Jacquino in Beethoven’s Fidelio, and returned as Flamand in Richard Strauss’s Capriccio, Tamino in Mozart’s The Magic Flute, Artabenes in Arne’s Artaxerxes, and Narraboth in Richard Strauss’s Salome.
-He sang Belfiore in Mozart’s La finta giardiniera for Prague’s National Theatre and Brussels’s Théâtre Royal de Monnaie; Don Ottavio in Mozart’s Don Giovanni for the Salzburg festival; and Tamino for the Lucerne Festival, Drottningholm (with Harding), and Lyric Opera of Chicago.
+Since his debut at the Royal Opera House, Covent Garden, as Jacquino in Beethoven’s Fidelio, Mr. Staples has returned to the company in leading roles in Richard Strauss’s Capriccio and Salome, Mozart’s The Magic Flute, and Arne’s Artaxerxes.
+His appearances in Mozart operas include Belfiore in La finta giardiniera for Prague’s National Theatre and Brussels’s La Monnaie; Don Ottavio in Don Giovanni at the Salzburg Festival; and Tamino in The Magic Flute for the Lucerne Festival, Drottningholm, and Lyric Opera of Chicago.